-His small estate, in the village of Baslieux-sous-Châtillon, is spread over seven communes, providing him with variations of terroir.
+His small estate, in the village of Baslieux-sous-Châtillon, is spread over five communes, providing him with variations of terroir.
 The clay-rich soil is mostly ploughed by horse.
 As a result of this, he avoids using barrels for fermentation or storage, which he believes makes the wine too earthy and heavy.
 Pascal grows 60 per cent Pinot Meunier, as well as equal measures of Pinot Noir and Chardonnay.
 As you might expect, he only uses indigenous yeasts and does not filter or fine.
 Bottling takes place as late as August.

-The area has an exceptional history of vine growth – a fossilised vine leaf was discovered nearby, dating back an astonishing 55 to 66 million years.
+The area has an exceptional history of vine growth – a fossilized vine leaf was discovered nearby, dating back an astonishing 55 to 66 million years.
 That gives Pascal hope that, whatever impact humans have on the climate, vines will find a way to adapt as they have done throughout history.

 |"Fluence" Brut Nature||Login||Bottle (75cl)||NV|

 |"Harmonie" Extra Brut||Login||Bottle (75cl)||2011|

 |"Harmonie" Extra Brut||Login||Bottle (75cl)||2009|